EverythingMe/vertex/README.md

 }
 ```

+TestContext is a utility available for all testing functions, allowing them to
+easily test the current route.
+It is inspired by Go's testing framework.

+In general, a tester needs to call t.Fail(), t.Fatal() or t.Skip() to stop the
+execution of the test.
+A test that doesn't call either of them is considered
+passing

 #### func (*TestContext) Fail

 ```go
 func (t *TestContext) Fail(format string, params ...interface{})
 ```
+Fail aborts the test with a FAIL status, that is the normal case for failing
+tests

 #### func (*TestContext) Fatal

 ```go
 func (t *TestContext) Fatal(format string, params ...interface{})
 ```
+Fatal aborts the test with a FATAL status

 #### func (*TestContext) FormatUrl